|

 Is hypnotherapy a medical treatment or psychotherapy?

-healing art that can help you make mind-body connections, which
+art that can help you make mind-body connections, which in turn, helps

-in turn, helps enhance your health.
-While I myself am not a medical
+enhance your health.
+While I myself am not a medical doctor, there are

 Clinical